Origin of high-velocity ejecta and early red excess emission in the infant Type Ia supernova 2021aefx: Early Excess Emission Models

 For ejecta-CSM interaction, we use the model of \citep{Piro2015apj} for ejecta interaction with a uniform, spherical distribution of CSM, adopting the same opacity and explosion parameters as for the ejecta-companion interaction model above.
 The model has free parameters of $M_{\rm CSM}$ and $R_{\rm CSM}$ for the mass and radius of the CSM, respectively.

-The power-law $+$ excess emission models are fitted to the early $BVi$-band light curves of \uname\ before $-$10 days since $B$-band maximum, or $\lesssim$ 40\% of maximum brightness where the power-law rise is applicable in \tase\ (see Section~\ref{subsec:gaus}).
+The power-law $+$ excess emission models are fitted to the early $BVi$-band light curves of \uname\ before $-$10 days since $B$-band maximum, or $\lesssim$ 40\% of maximum brightness where the power-law rise is applicable in \tase\ following Section~\ref{subsec:gaus}.
+(Note that UV light curves are not included in this fit because they are dominated by line effects in the excess emission phase which are not considered in the simple blackbody models; see Section~\ref{sec:uvsup} below for a detailed discussion of these effects).
 Figure~\ref{fig:excessmod} compares the best-fits obtained using the surface \ni56\ heating (blue solid curves), ejecta-companion interaction (green solid curves), and ejecta-CSM interaction (magenta solid curves) models.
-As seem in the figure, all three models appear to be capable of providing excess emission with a similar timescale and luminosity as what is observed in \uname.
-However, we favour surface \ni56\ heating for the origin of the excess emission based on the parameters of the fits as detailed below.
+All three models appear to be capable of providing optical excess emission with a similar timescale and luminosity as what is observed in \uname.
+However, the best-fit parameters and mechanism of the surface \ni56\ heating model appear to be the most compatible with other observations of \uname\ as detailed in Section~\ref{subsec:mod} below.